drscotthawley/audio-classifier-keras-cnn/README.md

 ### Data organization:
 Sound files should go into a directory called `Samples/` that is local off wherever the scripts are being run.
 Within `Samples`, you should have subdirectories which divide up the various classes.

-Example: for the guitar sounds in the [IDMT-SMT-Audio-Effects database](https://www.idmt.fraunhofer.de/en/business_units/m2d/smt/audio_effects.html), using their monophonic guitar examples...
+Example: for the [IDMT-SMT-Audio-Effects database](https://www.idmt.fraunhofer.de/en/business_units/m2d/smt/audio_effects.html), using their monophonic guitar examples...

     $ ls -F Samples/
     Chorus/  Distortion/  EQ/  FeedbackDelay/  Flanger/   NoFX/  Overdrive/  Phaser/  Reverb/  SlapbackDelay/